 The Sweetwater Wetlands is closed to the public one day a year.
-In early March, Tucson Water and the Tucson Fire Department conduct a controlled burn to remove dead and thatched bulrush and cattail, which, if not removed, will eventually stifle new spring growth.
-(Images on this page are from 2016.)
+In early March (early November in 2021), Tucson Water and the Tucson Fire Department conduct a controlled burn to remove dead and thatched bulrush and cattail, which, if not removed, will eventually stifle new spring growth.

 The annual exercise also provides new fire staff with valuable training and experience controlling fast-moving fires months before the normal wildfire season begins.
 The dead, thatched vegetation must also be removed to allow applications of granular mosquito larvicide to contact the water, which greatly improves the effectiveness of Tucson Water's Mosquito Abatement Program.